-the internal laws (without regard to principles of conflicts of law) of the S rict Court for the Southern District of New York in respect of any action ny defense relating to jurisdiction or forum non conveniens , and

-If the terms of this Agreement meet with your approval, please sig n and return one copy to me.

-Sincerely,

-Millard S. Drexler Chief Executive Officer

-AGREED TO AND ACCEPTED:

-Tracy Gardner

-Date: , 2004
+provision hereof. nce only and snall not be a part of or control or affect the meaning of any (without regard to principles of conflicts of law) of the State of New York.
+Each governed by and construed and enforced in accordance with the internal laws a party hereto hereby agrees to and accepts the exclusive jurisdiction of any court York in respect of any action or proceeding relating to the subject matter hereof, and consents to service of process by U.S. certified or registered mail in any If the terms of this Agreement meet with your approval, please sign and ret turn one copy to me.
+Sincerely, AGREED TO AND ACCEPTED: Millard S. Drexler Chief Executive Officer Tracy Gardner , Date: , 2004 7 instrument.

-(h) This Agreement may be executed in several counterparts, each of which shall be deemed an original, but all of which shall constitute one and the same instrument.
+(h) This Agreement may be executed in several counterparts, each of which shall be deemed an original, but all of which shall constitute one and the same